 An introduction to the fundamental principles of hydraulics, fluid power components and their design, application, operation and maintenance.
 This course includes a study of terminology, industrial standards, symbols and basic circuitry design as related to fluid power.
 Application of hydraulics to both agricultural and light industrial equipment is emphasized.
-Prerequisite: Math competency, concurrent enrollment in MATH 101, or permission of instructor.
-Co-requisite: AGEN 170X[Fall] Applied Learning - Other [2 credits] [2 contact hour(s)]
+This course consists of 2 class hours and 1 one-hour recitation.
+Prerequisite: Math Competency, concurrent enrollment in MATH 101, or permission of instructor.
+Co-requisite: AGEN 170X [Fall] Applied Learning - Other [2 credits] [3 contact hour(s)]